-Unless otherwise noted, all specifications in this table are based on estimates and simulations or empirical data.
-These specifications will be updated with characterized data from silicon measurements at a later date.

-2. Long term reliability cannot be assured in conditions above or below Max/Min functional limits.

-3. The voltage specification requirements are measured on package pins as near as possible to the processor with an oscilloscope set to 100-MHz bandwidth, 1.5 pF maximum probe capacitance, and 1 M Ω minimum impedance.
+- Unless otherwise noted, all specifications in this table are based on estimates and simulations or empirical data.
+These specifications will be updated with characterized data from silicon measurements at a later date. - 2.
+Long term reliability cannot be assured in conditions above or below Max/Min functional limits. - 3.
+The voltage specification requirements are measured on package pins as near as possible to the processor with an oscilloscope set to 100-MHz bandwidth, 1.5 pF maximum probe capacitance, and 1 $M\Omega$ minimum impedance.
 The maximum length of ground wire on the probe should be less than 5 mm.
-Ensure external noise from the system is not coupled into the oscilloscope probe.
+Ensure external noise from the system is not coupled into the oscilloscope probe. - 4.
+For Voltage less than 1V, TOB will be 50 mV.